Coding Quests

 enemy.look_at(enemy.global_position + dir)

-The give_up_distance is important for game feel.
-Without it, enemies chase forever.
-With it, the player can outrun an enemy and break engagement - which creates natural escape moments and lets the player control the pace of combat.
+The give_up_distance is doing quiet work for game feel.
+Without it, enemies chase forever and every encounter becomes a marathon.
+With it, the player can break engagement by running, which means they control the pacing of combat.
+One export variable, and the whole game plays differently.

 Attack State: Strike and Recover

-When the enemy is in range, it attacks.
-The attack plays an animation, enables a hitbox during the swing, then waits for a recovery period before the next action.
+When the enemy is in range, it attacks: play an animation, enable a hitbox during the swing, then sit in a recovery window before acting again.

 GDScript